containers/buildah/docs/buildah-build.1.md

 **--cache-stages** *bool-value*

 Preserve intermediate stage images instead of removing them after the build completes (Default is `false`).
-By default, buildah removes intermediate stage images to save space.
+By default, Buildah removes intermediate stage images to save space.
 This option keeps those images, which can be useful for debugging multi-stage builds or for reusing intermediate stages in subsequent builds.